epinio/docs/docs/references/authorization.md

 ## Switch user

 To switch users you need to set the `user` and `pass` keys of the Epinio settings file, located at `~/.config/epinio/settings.yaml`.
-The password should be base64 encoded.
+The password has to be base64 encoded.
 Below, `cGFzc3dvcmQ=` is the base64 encoded version of `password`.

 ```yaml